-You will first need to take steps to check for missing dates:
+At a high level, you will need to take the following steps to check for missing dates.

-- 1. Convert the dates to a month format (these are US dates, so the format is MM/DD/YYYY). - 2.
+- 1. Convert the dates to a month format (these are US dates, so the format is currently MM/DD/YYYY). - 2.
 Extract the month to a new column.